 Take Action in Communities

 Local leaders can take action to help protect communities from Zika virus:

-- Start or enhance monitoring and surveillance of mosquito activity.
+- Provide monitoring and surveillance of mosquito activity.

 - Encourage people to report illegal dumpsites and standing water, and respond quickly to these complaints.

-- Begin efforts to clean up illegal dumpsites and collect heavy trash.
+- Clean up illegal dumpsites and collect heavy trash.

 - Keep public drains and ditches clear of weeds and trash so water will not collect.

 - Treat standing water with larvicide (such as mosquito "dunks") when the water will be present for more than seven days.

 - Conduct neighborhood outreach about what people can do to protect themselves and their families from mosquito bites.